magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-36118-->

-*  Gift card Accounts now capture order numbers as expected.
+*  Gift card accounts now capture order numbers as expected.
 Previously, the **More information** field in the History tab for the selected gift account did not display order IDs.

 <!--- MC-34519-->